stalela/stalela-docs/docs/00-overview/glossary.md

 ## S

 **Settlement**
 Final movement of funds on a rail.
-In Storo, confirmed by events and reconciled against statements.
+In Stalela, confirmed by events and reconciled against statements.

 **Specs Repo**
 Dedicated repo holding event schemas, API definitions, and fixtures (`storo-specs`).
 Source of truth for contracts.